MISSOURI

 Access Missouri provides need-based financial aid to eligible Missouri students attending either public or private colleges and universities within the state.

-Eligibility is based on Student Aid Index (SAI), with applicants with SAI of $12,000 or less eligible.
-The amount of the annual award varies each year based on the type of school you are attending and are subject to the availability of state funding.
+The annual award amount varies each year depending on the type of institution attended and the availability of state funding.

 | Type of Institution | Award Amount |